 Over the last couple of decades, many have wondered what can be done to mitigate the rising rates of child obesity.
 Some have proposed removing severely obese children from their parents’ custody (Murtagh & Ludwig, 2011).
 But is an obese child being abused and is removing them from their home really what is best for the children?Read More

-Every year, 14 million children experience an unintentional injury; up to 25 percent of the accidents occur in and around their school.
+Unintentional injuries are the leading of death for children in the United States.
+A substantial portion of these accidents occur in and around the child’s school.
 It makes sense; more than 53 million children attend school and they spend almost a quarter of their day on school property.
 Parents don’t have a lot of control over preventing a school injury since their children are under alternate supervision.